 In intensive aquaculture, farmed fish are exposed to severe stress from ongoing seal predation (nets don’t stop predation stress).
-Salmon’s immune system can handle most challenges, but long-term predation stress taxes a salmon’s energy reserves and overwhelms its defenses.
+Salmon’s immune system can handle most challenges, but long-term predation stress taxes a salmon’s energy reserves and overwhelms its defences.

-The salmon’s first line of defense against sea lice is its skin and mucus production, which form a natural protective barrier.
+The salmon’s first line of defence against sea lice is its skin and mucus production, which form a natural protective barrier.
 But high levels of stress cause fish to produce cortisol and adrenaline, not mucus.
 With decreased mucus production and lower antibody levels, fish immune systems become weak and severely compromised.

 Once compromised, the fish immune system can’t fight disease, bacteria, and pathogens.
 Left highly susceptible to sea lice infestations, sea lice actively identify stressed fish and attach to the fish with compromised immunity.
 Without proper mucus production to support immune system health, stressed fish in aquaculture environments can’t defend against sea lice.